pagnani/PlmDCA.jl/docs/src/index.md

 ${\cal L} = \frac{1}{M} \sum_{m=1}^M  \left( h_i(a^m_i) + \sum_{j\neq i}
 J_{ij}(a_i^m,a_j^m) - \log z_i(a^m_{\setminus i})\right)\,.$

-In machine learning, this parametrization is known as the {\em soft-max regression}, a generalization of logistic regression to multi-class labels.
+In machine learning, this parametrization is known as the soft-max regression, a generalization of logistic regression to multi-class labels.

 ## Usage